andrew-1234/trem/README.md

 2. (*Minas Gerais, slang*): a thing, anything (except a train)

 Trem is a note taking application.
-Related notes can be added to an existing note, forming a thread, representing a chain or 'train' of thought.
+Related notes can be added to an existing note, forming a thread, representing a 'train' of thought.
 You could think of it as being similar to a social media comment section, only you are talking to yourself.